tatopk/Alex_Virtual_Assistant/README.md

 tell me more about -------- - Searchies on wikipedia, if not found,then on google.

-search -------- - Searcheas on google
+search -------- - Searches on google

 Used libraries: